-A. Background facts
+Α. Background facts

-3. Below is a summary of the relevant facts and allegations based on the Parties' written and oral submissions, pleadings, and evidence adduced in these proceedings.
+Below is a summary of the relevant facts and allegations based on the Parties' written and oral 3. submissions, pleadings, and evidence adduced in these proceedings.
 References to additional facts and allegations found in the Parties' written and oral submissions, pleadings, and evidence will be made, where relevant, in connection with the legal analysis that follows.
-While the Sole Arbitrator has considered all the facts, allegations, legal arguments, and evidence submitted by the Parties in the present proceedings, he refers in his Award only to the submissions and evidence he deems necessary to explain his reasoning.
+While the Sole Arbitrator has considered all the facts, allegations, legal arguments, and evidence submitted by the Parties in the present proceedings, he refers in his award only to the submissions and evidence he deems necessary to explain his reasoning.

-B. The contract signed between the Parties
+В. The contract signed between the Parties

-- 4. On an unspecified day of June 2019, the Club and the Coach signed an employment agreement ("the Employment Agreement"), which contains the description of each Party's respective obligations.
-The main characteristics of this contract can be summarised as follows: - It is a fix-term agreement effective from "June 2019" until 30 November 2020. - The Club agreed to pay to the Coach "US\$ 40,000 (...) net (without Tax) per month which will be paid equally on monthly basis".
-"All the payments to the head coach (s.a. salary, bonuses, or any other compensations) are net of any tax or any social contributions". - According to Article 7 of the Employment Agreement, "For any differences or controversies that may occur, Chamber Resolution Litigation of FIFA or a Commission that is approved by FIFA will be responsible for the resolution and the rules of FIFA will be applied". - 5.
-The Coach's assistants, Mr Cezar Diniz Pereira Roque and Mr Anderson Goncalves Nicolau, signed an employment contract with the Club valid from June 2019 until 30 November 2020 and from 20 January 2020 until 31 October 2020, respectively. - 6.
-At the time of the signature of the Employment Agreement, the football season in Thailand ran from February until October of the same year. - 7.
-On 3 March 2020, on account of the spread of COVID-19, the Thai League released a statement, whereby it declared that the competitions organized under its auspices were postponed until 17 April 2020. - 8.
-On 26 March 2020 and following the state of emergency issued in response to the COVID-19 pandemic ("the Pandemic") by the Thai government, the Thai League released another statement announcing the postponement of all matches for an indefinite period of time. - 9.
+- 4. On 20 January 2020, the Club and the Coach signed an employment agreement ("the Employment Agreement"), which contains the description of each party's respective obligations.
+The main characteristics of this contract can be summarised as follows: - It is a fix-term agreement effective from the date of signature until 31 October 2020. - The Club agreed to pay to the Coach "US\$ 6,000 (...) net (without Tax) per month which will be paid equally on monthly basis".
+"All the payments to the coach (s.a. salary, bonuses, or any other compensations) are net of any tax or any social contributions". - According to Article 6 of the Employment Agreement, "For any differences or controversies that may occur, Chamber Resolution Litigation of FIFA or a Commission that is approved by FIFA will be responsible for the resolution and the rules of FIFA will be applied". - 5.
+The Coach joined a team of coaches, at the head of which was Mr Alexandre Torreira Da Gama Lima, assisted by Mr Cezar Diniz Pereira Roque, both of Brazilian nationality and bound by an employment contract with the Club until 30 November 2020. - 6.
+At the time of the signature of the Employment Agreement, the football season in Thailand ran from February until October of the same year. - On 3 March 2020, on account of the spread of COVID-19, the Thai League released a 7. statement, whereby it declared that the competitions organized under its auspices were postponed until 17 April 2020. - On 26 March 2020 and following the state of emergency issued in response to the COVID-19 8. pandemic ("the Pandemic") by the Thai government, the Thai League released another statement announcing the postponement of all matches for an indefinite period of time. - 9.
 In response to the financial impact of the Pandemic, the Club reduced its staff's salary by 30% during the provisional suspension of the football competitions.